-- (ih) For any situation in which a retail public utility owns a well or well system outside of its CCN and political subdivision boundaries, the contiguous controlled acreage for such well or well system shall be limited to the contiguous controlled acreage owned or controlled by the utility at the well site or well system site, excluding any acreage located within its CCN or political subdivision boundaries. - (ji) For any situation in which a retail public utility has multiple CCNs for which the boundaries are otherwise not contiguous to each other, but such CCNs are connected by a common water distribution system, the CCNs shall be considered to be contiguous for purposes of this rule.
-If a retail public utility buys or leases land, the land shall be considered to be contiguous not only to the well, but also to the CCN or political subdivision boundaries. - (kɨ) With the partial exception of the method for calculating the maximum contiguous controlled acreage Rule 5.2(a), which is superseded by this rule only for production of by a retail public utility from for its wells that are located within its CCN or corporate boundaries under this rule, all other provisions of Rule 5.2 apply to the groundwater production of a retail public utility. , and Rule 5.2(a) applies to groundwater production from any well of a retail public utility located outside of its CCN or corporate boundaries, and the calculation of the contiguous controlled acreage for such a well shall be the same as for any person that is not a retail public utility.
+- (i) For any situation in which a retail public utility owns a well or well system outside of its CCN and political subdivision boundaries, the contiguous controlled acreage for such well or well system shall be limited to the contiguous controlled acreage owned or controlled by the utility at the well site or well system site, excluding any acreage located within its CCN or political subdivision boundaries. - (j) For any situation in which a retail public utility has multiple CCNs for which the boundaries are otherwise not contiguous to each other, but such CCNs are connected by a common water distribution system, the CCNs shall be considered to be contiguous for purposes of this rule.
+If a retail public utility buys or leases land, the land shall be considered to be contiguous not only to the well, but also to the CCN or political subdivision boundaries. - (k) With the exception of the method for calculating the maximum contiguous controlled acreage of a retail public utility for its wells that are located within its CCN or corporate boundaries under this rule, all other provisions of Rule 5.2 apply to the groundwater production of a retail public utility.
+Rule 5.2 applies to groundwater production from any well of a retail public utility located outside of its CCN or corporate boundaries, and the calculation of the contiguous controlled acreage for such a well shall be the same as for any person that is not a retail public utility.